 Jean-Claude Van Damme’s movie career is strange.
-His breakout role was to do with being choreographed by Hong Kong movie professionals.
-Instead of duly capitalizing on what earned him attention, he went on to work with sub-par Westerners before only being choreographed by H.K. movie personnel when his career began to wane.
+His breakout role was to do with being choreographed by Hong Kong movie professionals, but instead of duly capitalizing on what earned him attention, he went on to work with sub-par Westerners before only being choreographed by H.K. movie personnel when his career began to wane.
 An ignored example is Universal Soldier: The Return (1999).
 The final fight with Michael Jai White shows a suspicious leap in quality when the fight moves to a blue-lit room.
 The honour goes to Yuen Tak (a.k.a.
 Richard Hung).
-Here are examples of movies which would have benefited from H.K. talent for reasons that make sense…
+Enter the Dragon is proof that H.K. choreographers are better than Hollywood ones, but JCVD failed to take this into account for the few times that he choreographed his own fights.
+H.K. actors like Bruce Lee could get away with choreographing their own fights without looking self-indulgent.
+Despite the H.K. locations and talent, Kickboxer and Double Impact stand out for not making use of H.K. fight choreographers.
+Here are examples of JCVD movies which would have benefited from H.K. choreographers for reasons that make sense…

 Nowhere to Run – This was an attempt at a more realistic JCVD star project with more drama.
 Because the fights are true streetfighting (encounters with people who are not martial artists), the fights would definitely have benefited from the powerful realism and raw emotion of Sammo Hung’s watchful eye.